asabbani/Nautilus/README.md

     915 MHz Radio
     GPS Sensor
     Pressure sensor
+    BNO055 IMU (intertial measurement unit)
     4 Underwater motors (Blue Robotics)
     Blue Robotics End-Caps
+    Various acoustic acquisitions devives (made from ADC's and MCU's)

-Note that this does NOT include specialized YonderDeep PCBs, PDMs, batteries, or cables.
+NOTE: that this does NOT include specialized YonderDeep PCBs, PDMs, batteries, or cables.

 ## System Dependencies:
-    Python 3.7+ with pip
+    Python 3.5+ with pip
     gpsd
     gpsd-clients
     IMU Library/Drivers
     and many more...
 This will continue to be updated as development continues.

-## Python Packages:
+## Python Packages (in requirements.txt):
     pyserial
+    adafruit-circuitpython-bno055 (our Inertial Measurement Unit)
     and many more...

 # Missions
-The Origin AUV is designed to tackle many aquatic "missions" throughout its life, many of which involve the research and development of:
+The Origin AUV is designed to perform a wide variety of aquatic "missions", many of which involve the research and development of:

   * Underwater acoustic processing (acoustic)
   * Autonomous underwater navigation
   * Sonar echolocation

 # Development
 Most development takes place at the MESOM Laboratory in the Scripps Institution of Oceanography at the University of California, San Diego.
+Due to the COVID-19 epidemic, software development will continue remotely for the forseeable future.

+# Contributors
+Kevin Medzorian,
+Software Team Lead
+* Computer Science
+* UCSD Graduation: 2022

+Ryan Xu,
+Software Development
+* Computer Science
+* UCSD Graduation: 2022

+Travis Davis,
+Software Development
+* Electrical Engineering
+* UCSD Graduation: 2022

+Stephen Boussarov,
+Software Development
+* Computer Science
+* UCSD Graduation: 2022

+Eric Estabaya,
+Software Development
+* Computer Science
+* UCSD Graduation: 2022

+Ethan Lew,
+Software Development
+* Mathematics-Computer Science
+* UCSD Graduation: 2021